Complex-Value Spatio-temporal Graph Convolutional Neural Networks and its Applications to Electric Power Systems AI: Applications of Cplx-STGCN

 \subsection{False Data Detection and Localization}

 The conventional task of FDI attack detection is a binary hypothesis testing problem where the null-hypothesis is {\it no false data are present} and the positive one is that {\it some data are compromised}.
-The detection of the measurements that are false, or FDI localization problem, is the one of interest in this subsection.
+The localization of the false measurement (FDI localization problem), is the one of interest in this subsection.
 Such problem amounts to classifying each measurements into two categories (false data or not) and, thus, is a multi-label classification problem.

-The attacker follows the strategy of FDI attack to manipulate both current and voltage on the set of malicious buses $\mathcal{C}$ by introducing a perturbation:
+In a stealth attack \cite{ramakrishna2021gridgraph}, the attacker manipulates both current and voltage phasor measurements on the subset buses $\mathcal{C}$ by introducing a perturbation:

 where $\mathcal{P}$ is the set of honest nodes.
 This requires special conditions and placement, since $\boldsymbol{Y}_{\mathcal{P C}}$ is tall and does not have full column-rank for a sufficient number of attacker $\mathcal{C}$.
 Therefore, the received data $\bm{z}_t$ with FDI attack have the structure: